Devipriya004/hello-world/README.md

 # hello-world
 learning github basics

-okay, so this step is supposed to teach me how to edit a branch and commit lets see
+Okay, so this step is supposed to teach me how to edit a branch and commit.
+Lets see.